nlbeaird/nlbeaird.github.io/_pages/home.md

 ---

-I've recently joined the teaching faculty in the Department of Marine and Coastal Sciences at Rutgers University.
-I will be working on the new [Masters program in Integrated Ocean Observing](https://rucool.marine.rutgers.edu/academics/masters-of-operational-oceanography/).
+I've joined the Department of Marine and Coastal Sciences at Rutgers University.
+I am working on the new [Masters program in Integrated Ocean Observing](https://rucool.marine.rutgers.edu/academics/masters-of-operational-oceanography/).
 Stay tuned for more info about this!

 ---